Defining the Environment

 Sommerfeld-Wait/Asymptotic

-The currents flowing on the antenna/wire structure are computed using a model that consists of a PEC ground plane and the addition of equivalent loss impedances that account for the power dissipated in the ground plane when there are connections to ground.
-This is a very good model, developed by Prof. James R. Wait, to obtain the input impedance of low (LF) and medium frequency (MF) antennas, where the ground conductivity is high at those bands.
-The ground finite conductivity and permittivity are also used to compute the near- and far-fields radiated from the structure using the Sommerfeld-Norton asymptotic expressions and the Fresnel’s reflection coefficients, respectively.
+This option involves calculating the currents flowing through the antenna/wire structure using a model that includes a perfect ground plane and incorporates equivalent loss impedances to address power dissipation in the ground plane, particularly when wires are in close proximity to or connected to the ground.
+Developed by Prof. James R. Wait, this model is particularly effective for obtaining the input impedance of low-frequency (LF) and medium-frequency (MF) antennas, especially in scenarios where the ground conductivity is high within those frequency bands.
+Additionally, the finite conductivity and permittivity of the ground are employed to calculate the near-field and far-field radiation from the structure, utilizing the Sommerfeld-Norton asymptotic expressions and Fresnel’s reflection coefficients, respectively.

-Connections to ground are allowed (start or end point of a wire having z = 0) and will be considered imperfect by default (currents flowing between ground and the grounded wires produce power losses in the ground).
-If the option “Zero-Ohm connections to ground” is checked, the wire connections to ground will be considered perfect (no ground power dissipation about the connection point).
+Connections to the ground are permitted, either at the start or end point of a wire with z = 0, and they are considered imperfect by default.
+This means that currents flowing between the ground and the grounded wires result in power losses in the ground.
+However, if you select the “Zero-Ohm connections to ground” option, wire connections to the ground will be treated as perfect, with no power dissipation occurring at the connection point.

 Reflection Coefficients/Asymptotic

-The ground parameters will affect the current distribution on the antenna or wire structure above ground via a generalization of the Fresnel’s reflection coefficients, so the input impedance of a transmitting antenna will also be affected by the real ground.
-The near and far fields will also be affected by the finite ground conductivity and its dielectric constant.
-Near fields are computed using the Sommerfeld-Norton asymptotic expressions, so the electric/magnetic field can be calculated as a function of distance from a transmitting antenna to observe the attenuation due to ground losses.
-The far-field is computed using the standard Fresnel’s reflection coefficients.
+In this option, the ground parameters have an impact on the current distribution on the antenna or wire structure above the ground.
+This influence is determined through a generalization of Fresnel’s reflection coefficients, which means that the input impedance of a transmitting antenna is also influenced by the real ground conditions.
+Moreover, the near and far fields are affected by the finite ground conductivity and its dielectric constant.
+The near fields are computed using the Sommerfeld-Norton asymptotic expressions, allowing us to calculate the electric and magnetic field as a function of distance from the transmitting antenna.
+This enables us to observe the attenuation resulting from ground losses.
+The far-field, on the other hand, is computed using standard Fresnel’s reflection coefficients.

-Wire connections to ground are allowed, but they will be considered as lossless connections.
+Vertical wire connections to the ground are permitted, but they are treated as lossless connections.

 Radial wire ground screen

-A ground screen composed of buried radial wires will be placed below the ground plane.
-The screen is centered at the origin of coordinates and has the number of radial wires, wire length (or radius of the circular screen) and wire radius specified by the user.
-The ground screen model affects the current distribution on the antenna/wire structure by computing the power dissipated in the ground plane-wire screen system, so the input impedance of a transmitting antenna above the ground screen will be influenced by the presence of the screen and the finite ground conductivity.
-The ground finite conductivity and permittivity are also used to compute the near- and far-fields radiated from the structure using the Sommerfeld-Norton expressions and the Fresnel’s reflection coefficients, respectively.
+The ground screen model influences the current distribution on the antenna/wire structure by calculating the power dissipated in the ground plane-wire screen system.
+Consequently, the presence of the screen and the finite ground conductivity will impact the input impedance of a transmitting antenna located above the ground screen.
+Additionally, the finite ground conductivity and permittivity are employed to compute the near- and far-fields radiated from the structure, utilizing the Sommerfeld-Norton expressions and the Fresnel’s reflection coefficients, respectively.

-Connections to ground are allowed (start or end point of a wire having z = 0) and will be considered imperfect by default (currents flowing between ground and the grounded wires produce power losses in the ground).
-If the option “Zero-Ohm connections to ground” is checked, the wire connections to ground will be considered perfect (no ground power dissipation about the connection point).
+Connections to the ground are permitted, either at the start or end point of a wire with z = 0, and they are considered imperfect by default.
+This means that currents flowing between the ground and the grounded wires result in power losses in the ground.
+However, if you select the “Zero-Ohm connections to ground” option, wire connections to the ground will be treated as perfect, with no power dissipation occurring at the connection point.